nicolas-m-rey/fantum-sound/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+To do list for Music Uploading Application

-* Ruby version
+* Set up devise for Users

-* System dependencies
+* Set up Shrine and ActiveStorage for Image Uploads

-* Configuration
+* Set up CarrierWave for Audio File Uploads

-* Database creation
+* Database creations/initialization

-* Database initialization
+* Connect everything in MVC

-* How to run the test suite
+* Test to make sure a user can upload a sound file as well as image and description

-* Services (job queues, cache servers, search engines, etc.)
+* Create User page, Home page, and Show page for Songs

-* Deployment instructions
+* Set up likes and comments in Show for Songs

 * ...